egafni/ChessRL/README.md

 # ChessRL
-Chess Reinforcement Learning For Fun
+Chess Reinforcement Learning For Fun.
+This is barebones, someday I hope to get back to this.